-There are several types, which can vary in size and color.
+There are several types that vary in size and color.
 Purple and yellow varieties are the most commonly available ones, including:

-- Passiflora edulis: Small round or oval-shaped fruits with purple skin.
+- Passiflora edulis.
+These are small round or oval-shaped fruits with purple skin.

-This is what passion fruit looks like: Although they are a tropical fruit, some varieties can survive in a sub-tropical climate.
+Though they’re a tropical fruit, some varieties can survive in sub-tropical climates.

-Because of this, they are grown all over the world and crops can be found in South and North America, Asia, Europe and Australia.
+For this reason, they’re grown all over the world, and crops can be found in Asia, Europe, Australia, and South and North America.

-Bottom Line: Passion fruit is a type of tropical fruit grown all over the world.
-It has a hard, colorful rind and a juicy, seed-filled center.
+Passion fruit is a tropical fruit grown all over the world.
+It has a hard, colorful rind and juicy, seed-filled center.
 Purple and yellow varieties are the most common.

-Passion fruit is a good source of nutrients, especially fiber, vitamin C and vitamin A.
+Passion fruit is a good source of nutrients, especially fiber, vitamin C, and provitamin A.

 - Calories: 17